satyaborg/my-deep-learnings/README.md

 - Delving into the theory : Original paper(s) (if available), relevant cited works and blogs.
 - Code implementation of the ideas.

+## Papers 📑

+A collection of seminal research papers are collected under `papers`.

 ## Computer Vision 👁️

 ### Architectures